China's Xi visiting Saudi Arabia amid bid to boost economy

 The Foreign Ministry said Wednesday that Xi will attend the inaugural China-Arab States Summit and a meeting with leaders of the six nations that make up the Gulf Cooperation Council in the Saudi capital of Riyadh.
 His state visit to Saudi Arabia will end on Saturday.

+Xi’s visit underscores China’s role as the world’s second-largest economy and a major source of outward investment, lately under the rubric of Xi’s signature “Belt and Road Initiative” and the more recent “Global Development Initiative.”
+Those programs aim to have Chinese companies build and finance roads, power stations, ports and other infrastructure across Asia and beyond, vastly increasingly Beijing’s influence in the developing world.

+So far, they’ve met with only limited success, amid accusations that many of the projects are impracticable, overpriced and unaffordable to the mostly poor nations taking them on.

-China is the world’s second-largest economy and a major source of outward investment.
-To fuel massive demand, it imports half its oil, of which half of those imports come from Saudi Arabia, amounting to tens of billions of dollars annually.
+To fuel China’s massive demand, the country imports half of its oil.
+Fully half of those imports come from Saudi Arabia, amounting to tens of billions of dollars annually.

 China’s economic growth had been on a steady decline for years and was dealt a major blow by rolling lockdowns imposed across the country as a response to the COVID-19 pandemic.